 Teradata is committed to protecting the environment and the health and safety of its employees, contractors, and vendors as well as the communities in which it operates.
-In 2009, as part of that commitment, Teradata developed a global Environmental Health and Safety (EHS) program.
+As part of that commitment, Teradata developed a global Environmental Health and Safety (EHS) program.
 This program provides guidance on implementing and complying with basic environmental, health, and safety procedures within our facilities and complying with regulatory requirements.

-The EHS policy and procedures are based on established, well-recognized international standards and regulatory requirements that apply to Teradata locations worldwide.
-The program requires that all employees and onsite contractors comply/review the EHS program procedures every three years.
-In addition, onsite audits and assessments are to be conducted every three years on a rotational basis.

-There are two components to the EHS program - the EHS Management System (EHSMS) which explains the overall EHS program and 19 standard operating procedures (SOPs) which contain the guidelines and procedures to be followed for specific areas of EHS.
+The EHS policy and procedures are based on established, well-recognized international standards and regulatory requirements that apply to all Teradata locations worldwide.
+The program requires that all employees and onsite contractors comply with these procedures and requires everyone to re-review the entire EHS program procedures every two years.
+Teradata's program also encompasses yearly assessments of each facility and audits each facility every three years on a rotational basis.
+There are two components to the EHS program-the EHS Management System (EHSMS) which explains the overall EHS program and 19 standard operating procedures (SOPs) which contain the guidelines and procedures to be followed for specific areas of EHS.